merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

 </div>

-Now we have the FASTA file, we can use the program `anvi-gen-phylogenomic-tree` (and thank Özcan [for implementing it](https://github.com/merenlab/anvio/blob/master/bin/anvi-gen-phylogenomic-tree)),
+Now we have the FASTA file, we can use the program {% include PROGRAM name="anvi-gen-phylogenomic-tree" %},

 ``` bash
 anvi-gen-phylogenomic-tree -f concatenated-proteins.fa \
                            -o phylogenomic-tree.txt
 ```

-to get a newick-formatted tree for our genomes!
+to get a newick-formatted {% include ARTIFACT name="phylogeny" %} artifact for our genomes!

 {:.notice}
-**Important note**: At the time of writing, FastTree was the only option available in the program `anvi-gen-phylogenomic-tree` (please see the `--help` menu).
-We are hoping to include more ways to deal with alignments based on your suggestions so you can try other options via the `--program` parameter.
-On the other hand, although `anvi-gen-phylogenomic-tree` is available to you as an anvi'o program to make sure you have a quick and easy way to perform your phylogenomic analyses, you have the freedom  (or responsibility, depending on how you see things) to try other means to get your newick trees, as the other steps in anvi'o will not care how you generated your newick tree.
-Some of the options we are familiar with (and are not yet represented in `anvi-gen-phylogenomic-tree`) include [MrBayes](http://mrbayes.sourceforge.net/), [MEGA](http://www.megasoftware.net/), and PHYLIP, [among many others](http://evolution.genetics.washington.edu/phylip/software.html#methods).
-Luckily, almost all of them are going to be happy to work with the concatenated amino acid sequences you will get from anvi'o.
+**Important note**: FastTree is currently the only option implemented in {% include PROGRAM name="anvi-gen-phylogenomic-tree" %}.
+Its purpose is to make sure you have a quick and easy way to perform your phylogenomic analyses, but you have the freedom  (or responsibility, depending on how you see things) to try other means to get your trees.
+Some of the options we are familiar with include [MrBayes](http://mrbayes.sourceforge.net/), [MEGA](http://www.megasoftware.net/), and PHYLIP, [among many others](http://evolution.genetics.washington.edu/phylip/software.html#methods).
+We typically use XX, and you can go through [this workflow](https://merenlab.org/data/parcubacterium-in-hbcfdna/) to get yourself familiarized with how we use it.
+Luckily, almost all of the programs you will find to generate trees are going to be happy to work with the concatenated amino acid sequences you will get from anvi'o.
 Phylogenetics has tremendous challenges, investigated by hundreds of brilliant scientists over decades.
 And here we are, reducing years of research into a single command line.
 We are doing this, because at some point we have to stop and be practical, but serious questions and good data always deserve more.
 You *can* get away by using one algorithm to generate your tree, but you should consider exploring other options.
 If you happen to know a good written resource, or if *you* are a good resource, please write to us, and help us think about what would be the best strategy to provide useful insights to researchers who may be interested in learning more about the details of phylogenetics and/or phylogenomics.

 ---

-Now you have a newick tree that shows you how your genomes relate to each other, and you can use the anvi'o interactive interface to immediately visualize this new tree:
+Now you have a newick tree that shows you how your genomes relate to each other, and you can use the anvi'o {% include ARTIFACT name="interactive" text="interactive interface" %} to immediately visualize this new tree:

 {:.notice}
 In manual mode, anvi'o will automatically generate an empty profile database upon its first initialization.
-For instance, even though you do not have the profile database `phylogenomic-profile.db` in your work directory if you are following the tutorial, when you run the command below, it will be automatically generated.
+For instance, even though you do not have the {% include ARTIFACT name="profile-db" text="profile database" %} `phylogenomic-profile.db` in your work directory if you are following the tutorial, when you run the command below, it will be automatically generated.

 ``` bash